Videos to celebrate Shakespeare’s life and legacy

 From adaptations of Shakespeare’s classics to commentaries on particular features of his work, below are seven videos available on the ClickView Exchange that will help continue the celebration of the life and work of one of history’s most influential playwrights and poets in the classroom.

 If you’re already a ClickView customer you can access these titles in addition to over 10 000 more through the ClickView Exchange, copy them to your personal workspace and push them in to your school’s ClickView library.
-Otherwise, you can request a demo today.
+Otherwise, you can request a free trial today.

 Romeo and Juliet